Community Consultation for Lee Point Zoning

 • two standard sized signs opposite the Club Tropical Resort at Lee Point.

-3. Lee Point Area Plan, after some amendments, was approved by the NT Planning Minister in Aug 2015 and added to the Planning Scheme in Sept 2015.
+4. Lee Point Area Plan, after some amendments, was approved by the NT Planning Minister in Aug 2015 and added to the NT Planning Scheme in Sept 2015.

 Comments by Friends of Lee Point (FLP)

-The NT Government is responsible for zoning the land at Lee Point.
+The NT Government has the primary responsibilty for zoning the land at Lee Point.

 Lee Point is one of Darwin’s most important natural assets and is enjoyed by many Darwin residents.
 Any major development at Lee Point will have a high impact on people’s enjoyment of Lee Point and as such a collaborative community consultation is needed.